-Last year, 34 year old Brendon Todd captured the Mayakoba Golf Classic for his second victory in as many weeks.
+In the 2019 edition of the tournament, 34 year old Brendon Todd captured the Mayakoba Golf Classic for his second victory in as many weeks.
 It was a rain delayed Monday finish and the Pennsylvania native carded a score of -20 (263) for the week, one stroke clear of Carlos Ortis, Vaughn Taylor and Adam Long.
 It was an emotional victory for Todd who just a few years back had a case of the full swing yips, missing 37 of 41 cuts and was seriously considering a career change.

 “It’s just amazing how fast this game can turn.
 It turned fast in the wrong direction for me in 2015, it turned fast the other direction for me, so I’m enjoying it and I’m just going to keep grinding”Brendon Todd